China's rise means other countries may never develop. The battle for the planet's resources.

 They may get some roads, railways and hospitals that they did not have before.
 And the occasional zoo.
 But within a few decades, these countries will have lost everything they will need to fuel their own development.
 When they need oil or gas or uranium to generate their own growth it will be gone.
 Instead of becoming democratic societies, their peoples will remain under the control of autocratic regimes.
 They will be bled dry by China and the West.

-This article is taken partly from Graeme Maxton's new book, The End of Progress, How Modern Economics has Failed Us (published by Wiley at the end of 2011), dealing with the aftermath of the financial crisis, overpopulation, resource depletion and the emergence of China as a global power.
+Graeme Maxton is Secretary General at Club of Rome, a network of independent thinkers dedicated to addressing the problems facing humanity.
+His book, The End of Progress, How Modern Economics has Failed Us (published by Wiley at the end of 2011), deals with the aftermath of the financial crisis, overpopulation, resource depletion and the emergence of China as a global power.
 The book was nominated for the Financial Times Best Business Book of the Year Award 2011.
-Graeme Maxton is an economist and author, and a Fellow of the Club of Rome.
+Graeme Maxton is an economist and author.
 Maxton was contributor to The Economist for many years and now writes for a wide range of international newspapers and magazines in Europe, the US and Asia.
 He is a frequent host on CNBC’s Squawk Box and Capital Connection and a regular guest on BBC and CNN news programmes.
 He is based in Vienna and Singapore. www.graememaxton.com